LekhrajShah/OUTDOOR--CASE-STUDY/README.md

 ### Insight 3: Outdoor has two customer behaviour clusters

-The customer cluster analysis identified two behaviour-based customer groups:
+The customer clustering analysis identifies four behaviour-based customer groups:

-* High Frequency, Low Spend
+Cluster 1: High Frequency, Low Basket
+Cluster 2: Moderate Frequency, High Spend
+Cluster 3: Low Frequency, Mid Basket
-* Low Frequency, High Spend
+Cluster 4: Very Low Frequency, High Basket

-The clustering model uses behavioural measures only:
+The clustering model is based on:

-* average transactions per customer
-* average basket size
+average basket size
-* average spend per customer
+average transactions per customer average spend per customer

-Gender and age group are used only after clustering to describe the customer audience.
-They are not used as clustering inputs.
+Gender and age are used only after clustering to describe the customer audience.
+They are not used to create the clusters.

-Recommended action:
+Recommended actions:

-* Use bundle deals and add-on offers for frequent low-spend customers.
+Cluster 1: Use bundle and add-on offers in high female traffic areas.
+Cluster 2: Use limited-time offers at sports events.
+Cluster 3: Use limited-time offers at sports events.
-* Use reminders and re-engagement campaigns for low-frequency high-spend customers.
+Cluster 4: Use reminders and re-engagement campaigns.

 ## Project Features